PaNOSC-ViNYL/ase/doc/ase/dft/wannier.rst

 The point of Wannier functions is the transform the extended Bloch eigenstates of a DFT calculation, into a smaller set of states designed to facilitate the analysis of e.g. chemical bonding.
-This is achived by designing the Wannier functions to be localized in real space instead of energy (which would be the eigen states).
+This is achieved by designing the Wannier functions to be localized in real space instead of energy (which would be the eigen states).

 The standard Wannier transformation is a unitary rotation of the Bloch